stadust/pointercrate/doc/100_objects/100_record.md

 The object only contains the submitter information if the object has been requested with sufficient permissions.
 Requests without `ExtendedAccess` permissions can only retrieve approved records

-## Embedded Form
+## Minimal Form

-The embedded form of record objects is returned if a record object is part of another object
+The minimal (formerly called embedded form) form of record objects is returned if a record object is part of another object.

 | Field    | Type                           | Description                                |
 | -------- | ------------------------------ | ------------------------------------------ |